 Migration of DCs in the steady state

 In the absence of inflammation many DCs migrate via the blood, as precursors, directly to the spleen and lymph nodes.
 The DC precursors can also migrate to peripheral tissues, where they may reside for many days, before travelling via the lymph to the local lymph nodes (Figure 1).
 DCs migrating through this latter pathway are able to carry proteins, acquired in the tissues, and ‘present’ them to T cells in the lymph nodes, to stimulate or tolerise.
-Tolerised T cells do not respond to these proteins.
-In this way, the DCs help prevent potentially damaging immune responses against harmless peripheral antigens.
+Tolerised T cells are prevented from responding to these antigens when they re-encounter them subsequently, through peripheral tolerance mechanisms.

 Migration of DCs in inflammation

 When the immune system is activated, by an infection or other inflammatory stimulus, the functions of DCs change.
 Additional DCs are driven to migrate from the blood and tissues, and the DCs undergo a process of ‘maturation’.
 Mature DCs express higher levels of costimulatory molecules on their surface, and are able to activate naïve T cells.
 These mature DCs play a central role in the initiation of T and B cell responses, and are therefore extremely important for defence against pathogens, and for the generation of immunological memory.
 Mature DCs may also express cytokines, including IL-12 and IL-23 that contribute to the polarisation of naive T cells.

 Note: This article concerns ‘conventional’ DCs, not plasmacytoid DCs, follicular DCs or monocyte-derived DCs.

 © The copyright for this work resides with the BSI